thiagodeas/laravel-stock-manager/README.md

 This project is containerized with Docker to ensure easy setup and development.
 It includes all the dependencies needed to run the Laravel application.

+## 🛠️ Features

+- Manage products and categories.
+- Track stock entries and exits.
+- Generate detailed reports on stock movements.
+- Authentication using JWT.

+## 🐳 Docker Integration

+This project uses the Docker template from [especializati/setup-docker-laravel](https://github.com/thiagodeas/setup-docker-laravel), ensuring a streamlined development environment.

+---

 ## 🚀 Project Setup

 This project uses the Docker template from [especializati/setup-docker-laravel](https://github.com/thiagodeas/setup-docker-laravel) with Laravel 11 and PHP 8.3.